Shareholders approve Disney's purchase of most of 21st Century Fox

-Disney's blockbuster deal for most of 21st Century Fox is complete.
+Disney's blockbuster deal for most of 21st Century Fox has been approved by both companies.

-Shareholders at both companies voted Friday to approve Disney's $71.3 billion purchase of the Fox assets.
+Shareholders voted Friday to green light Disney's $71.3 billion purchase of the Fox assets.
 Disney (DIS) will get Fox's (FOXA) movie studio, which includes franchises like "Avatar" and "X-men," along with cable channels like FX and National Geographic.

 Disney also picked up Fox's 22 regional sports networks in the deal, though it agreed last month to sell them as a way to satisfy antitrust concerns from the US government.